glenjr009/thunder-cipher-cybersecurity-internship/Week-4/Day-13/Readme.md

 ---

-# Practical Activities
+## Practical Activities

 ### TryHackMe – Linux Privilege Escalation

-During the lab, we explored:
+Completed the **Linux Privilege Escalation** room on TryHackMe to understand how attackers identify and exploit common Linux misconfigurations after gaining initial access.

+During the lab, I performed system enumeration to gather information about users, groups, running services, file permissions, scheduled tasks, and SUID binaries.
+I explored common privilege escalation vectors, including insecure file permissions, SUID binaries, and misconfigured system components.

+The lab also introduced **GTFOBins**, a valuable resource for identifying legitimate Linux binaries that can be abused in misconfigured environments.
+This reinforced the importance of proper system hardening, least privilege, and regular security audits to reduce the risk of privilege escalation.

+**Key Concepts Learned**

-- Linux enumeration
+- Linux system enumeration
+- User and group permissions
 - SUID binaries
-- File permissions
+- Common privilege escalation vectors
+- Principle of Least Privilege
-- Privilege escalation techniques
+- GTFOBins for privilege escalation reference
-- Identifying common Linux misconfigurations

 ---

-### PortSwigger Lab – Referer-Based Access Control
+### PortSwigger – Referer-Based Access Control

+Completed the **Referer-Based Access Control** lab on PortSwigger Web Security Academy to understand insecure authorization mechanisms.

-The lab demonstrated how applications relying solely on the Referer header for authorization can be bypassed.
+The lab demonstrated how relying solely on the HTTP **Referer** header for authorization is insecure, as request headers can be modified by an attacker.
+Using **Burp Suite**, I analyzed and modified HTTP requests to observe how improper server-side authorization checks can lead to unauthorized access.

-Using Burp Suite, the HTTP request was modified to manipulate the Referer header and successfully access restricted functionality in the controlled lab environment.

----

-# Key Learnings

-- Understood the IAAA security model.
-- Learned how broken access control occurs.
-- Explored Linux privilege escalation concepts.
-- Understood why Referer headers should never be trusted for authorization.
-- Learned how GTFOBins assists during Linux privilege escalation.
-- Completed practical labs on TryHackMe and PortSwigger.
+**Key Concepts Learned**

+- Access Control Validation
+- Referer Header Manipulation
+- Broken Access Control
+- Authorization Bypass
+- HTTP Request Analysis using Burp Suite
 ---

 # Reflection